Cocker Spaniel | |

 Temperament | Smart, Happy, Gentle |

-Male Cocker Spaniels generally stand between 14.5 to 15.5 inches tall at the shoulder, while females typically stand between 13.5 and 14.5 inches.
+Adult male Cocker Spaniels generally stand between 14.5 and 15.5 inches tall at the shoulder, while mature females typically range from 13.5 to 14.5 inches.

-In terms of weight, males usually range from 25 to 30 pounds, and females tend to weigh between 20 and 25 pounds.
+In terms of weight, males usually range from 25 to 30 pounds, while females tend to weigh between 20 and 25 pounds.

 Cocker Spaniels are renowned for their sturdy, compact frame, which combines strength and agility in equal measure.
 They have a slightly sloping topline, strong back, well-sprung ribs, and muscular quarters.
 Their overall substance and balance complement their size, exuding a refined yet robust appearance.